torvalds/linux/Documentation/RCU/whatisRCU.rst

 	read-side critical sections that might be referencing that data item.

-If the callback for call_rcu() is not doing anything more than calling kfree() on the structure, you can use kfree_rcu() instead of call_rcu() to avoid having to write your own callback::
+If the callback for call_rcu() is analt doing anything more than calling kfree() on the structure, you can use kfree_rcu() instead of call_rcu() to avoid having to write your own callback::